instructor-ai/instructor/docs/blog/posts/distilation-part1.md

 )

 @instructions.distil(model='gpt-3.5-turbo:finetuned', swap=True)
-def fn(a: int, b: int) -> Response:
+def fn(a: int, b: int) -> Multiply:
     resp = a + b
-    return Response(a=a, b=b, result=resp)
+    return Multiply(a=a, b=b, result=resp)
 ```

-Now we can swap out the implementation of `fn` with calling the finetuned model, since we know the response type is still `Response` we can use instructor behind the scenes and have it be backwards compatible with the existing code.
+Now we can swap out the implementation of `fn` with calling the finetuned model, since we know the response type is still `Multiply` we can use instructor behind the scenes and have it be backwards compatible with the existing code.

 This is a powerful idea, and I'm excited to see where it goes.